Life with meaning.

 And that’s our approach to teaching business management as a liberal art.

 We engage students.
 You’ll share ideas with classmates, work closely with expert faculty, and get your hands on real-world tools like SAP (all our majors learn how to use it).
-You can invest a half million dollars in socially responsible businesses in the Alex.
-Brown Fund.
+You can invest a half million dollars in socially responsible businesses in the Brown Advisory Student-Managed Investment Fund.
 And you can learn how to build your own business from the ground up.

 It’s your dream, and we want you to dream big.
 We’re here to help you make it real, and create your very own sheng-yi, life with meaning.